resthub/resthub.github.io/docs/quickstart.md

 # Done !
 ```

-You can know navigate to <http://localhost:8080/> and see your bootstraped project in action:
+You can now navigate to <http://localhost:8080/> and see your bootstraped project in action:

 <div class="quickstart">
     <p class="text-center">